sparkleo-io/flutter_ota/README.md

 * Asynchronous programming for efficient BLE communication

 By integrating `flutter_ota` into your Flutter project, you can seamlessly deliver firmware updates to your ESP32 devices wirelessly, enhancing user experience and ensuring your devices stay up-to-date.

-## Additional Notes

-* Refer to the official documentation of the `flutter_ota` package for detailed installation and usage instructions.
-* Explore the provided code example to understand how to integrate the package into your Flutter application.
-* Ensure compatibility between the `flutter_ota` package version and the BLE library you're using (`flutter_blue_plus` in this case).
-* For more advanced OTA update functionalities, consider exploring custom implementations on both the ESP32 side and the Flutter app.

 This comprehensive explanation effectively covers the `flutter_ota` package, its functionalities, and its usage within a Flutter application for OTA updates on ESP32 devices.
 It provides valuable insights for developers seeking to implement wireless firmware updates in their projects.